IDotD/IDotD.github.io/Developer-Information.md

 # Testing

 The test version of a branch is avabile at https::/dotd.idrinth.de/static/userscript/[branch] and is uncached.
-Pushes to your branch are usually deployed to it automatically within secods.
+Pushes to your branch are usually deployed to it automatically within secoNds.

 # Server-Side changes